Actively Recruiting

 • Eastern Cooperative Oncology Group (ECOG) performance status 2 or less

-• Biopsy confirmed renal cell carcinoma larger than 4.0 cm without renal vein or inferior vena cava involvement (T1b or T2 disease)
+• Biopsy confirmed RCC larger than 4.0 cm without renal vein or IVC involvement (T1b or T2 disease)

-• Not suitable for or declining standard nephrectomy or partial nephrectomy surgery
+• Not suitable for or declining standard of care nephrectomy or partial nephrectomy

-• Adequate liver function with AST and ALT less than or equal to 2.5 times upper limit of normal (or less than or equal to 5 times ULN if liver metastases present)
+• Adequate liver function with AST and ALT less than 2.5 times upper limit of normal (or less than 5 times ULN if liver metastases present)

-• Total bilirubin less than or equal to 3 times upper limit of normal
+• Total bilirubin less than 3 times upper limit of normal

-• Serum albumin greater than or equal to 3.0 g/dL unless prothrombin time is normal
+• Serum albumin 3.0 g/dL or higher unless prothrombin time is normal

-• For women of childbearing potential: negative pregnancy test within 48 hours before first treatment and agreement to use two forms of contraception or abstinence during treatment and for 7 months after
+• Women of childbearing potential with negative pregnancy test and agreement to use effective contraception during and after treatment

-• Sexually active men must use condoms during treatment and for at least 120 days after last dose and agree to use a second form of contraception if partners are women of childbearing potential
+• Sexually active men must use condoms during treatment and for specified times after, and agree to effective contraception if partners are women of childbearing potential

 Not Eligible